arunesh04/Stream_Application_Infra/README.md

     git clone (https://github.com/arunesh04/Stream_Application_Infra.git)
     ```

-3. **Configure Credentials**: If deploying infrastructure on a cloud platform (e.g., AWS, Azure, GCP), ensure that you have the necessary credentials configured locally.
-Refer to the documentation of the respective cloud provider for instructions on obtaining and configuring credentials.
+3. **Configure AWS Credentials**: Before you can deploy infrastructure on AWS using Terraform, you need to configure your AWS credentials locally.
+Follow these steps to configure AWS CLI:

+    ```bash
+    aws configure
+    ```

+    You will be prompted to enter your AWS Access Key ID, Secret Access Key, default region, and output format.
+Make sure you have appropriate permissions assigned to your AWS IAM user or role for deploying resources.

 4. **Initialize Terraform**: Initialize Terraform within the cloned repository directory: